Ayurveda Retreats in Kerala: Experience Wellness Getaway

 Q.5 What is the best time of year to book an Ayurveda retreat in Kerala?

-The traditional Monsoon season (June to September) is medically considered the most potent time for Ayurvedic treatments due to the high humidity.
-However, if you prefer sunny, dry weather for relaxing on your balcony, the winter months (October to March) are the most popular and comfortable for international tourists.
+The traditional monsoon season lasts from June to September.
+Doctors consider it the best time for Ayurvedic treatments.
+This is because the humidity is high.
+However, if you prefer sunny, dry weather on your balcony, winter months from October to March are best.

 Related Articles